omrishe/rag-demo-app/README.md

 - `chromadb_collection_name`: Name of the ChromaDB collection.
 - `top_k`: Number of top similar chunks to retrieve.
 - `similarity_threshold`: Minimum similarity score for a chunk to be considered relevant.

-## Further Improvements

-Refer to the `IMPROVEMENTS.md` file (if present) for a detailed list of potential improvements and suggestions for further enhancements.